 The nomination cycles referred to in sections 4.8, 4.9 and 4.10 shall apply in respect of:

-each Receipt Point at which an OBA (or other arrangement that requires Shipper nominations) applies; and
+each Receipt Point at which section 4.1 applies; and

 all Delivery Zones and Individual Delivery Points.

 Each Shipper must notify First Gas of its NQs for each Day of the following Week via OATIS (each a Provisional NQ) before the Provisional Nominations Deadline.
+If it fails to do so, the Shipper’s Provisional NQs shall be deemed to be zero.

 A Shipper may replace any Provisional NQ before the Changed Provisional Nominations Deadline by notifying First Gas of a changed NQ via OATIS (a Changed Provisional NQ).
-Any Provisional NQ that remains unchanged will automatically be deemed to be that Shipper’s Changed Provisional NQ.
+Any unchanged Provisional NQ will automatically be deemed to be that Shipper’s Changed Provisional NQ.

-Subject to sections 4.16 and 4.17, a Shipper may replace any Changed Provisional NQ before the relevant Intra-Day Nominations Deadline by notifying First Gas of a changed NQ via OATIS (an Intra-Day NQ).
+Subject to section 4.16(a) or (b) (as the case may be), a Shipper may replace any Changed Provisional NQ before the relevant Intra-Day Nominations Deadline by notifying First Gas of a changed NQ via OATIS (an Intra-Day NQ).

 First Gas will make provision in OATIS for not less than 4 Intra-Day Cycles, at times published on OATIS.
 Before making any change to the number of Intra Day Cycles or to the timing of any Intra-Day Cycle, First Gas will consult all Shippers and Interconnected Parties and provide not less than 60 Business Days’ notice of that change.